Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/06/script-sql-server-backup-with-batch-files-and-powershell.md

 tags:
     - 'Backup'
     - Bash
-    - deployments
+    - Deployments
-    - powershell
+    - PowerShell
-    - sql
+    - SQL
 ---

 This is not our preferred method of deployment, but we have some batch-file based deployments still in active use (most of our deployments are executed via Octopus Deploy, but some of the concepts below are re-usable there too).
 One of the tasks we perform during a deployment is a database backup prior to schema changes.